-In response to revised government guidelines, our car parks and toilet facilities will be open from Wednesday 13 May.
+In response to revised government guidelines, most of our car parks and toilet facilities are now open.
 Please make sure that you observe social distancing rules when visiting.

-Our rangers are only undertaking essential tasks such as health and safety patrols and our cafés, visitor centres and play areas are closed for now.
+Our rangers are only undertaking essential tasks such as health and safety patrols, our cafés are offering a takeaway only service and our visitor centres and play areas are closed for now.

 All existing season tickets will be extended by 3 months.
 This will be reviewed if the car parks are expected to be closed for a longer period.
 No new or renewal season tickets can be purchased at this time.